Score-informed Neural Operator for Enhancing Ordering-based Causal Discovery: Score-informed Neural Operator

 \paragraph{SciNO enables \textit{memory efficient} Hessian Approximation} For scalable causal ordering across both linear and nonlinear ANM settings, one can directly replace the score matching in DiffAN and CaPS by SciNO to approximate the Hessian diagonal $\mathscr{D}(\mathbf{x})$ through \eqref{eq:diag-by-deciduous}.
 Alternatively, one can apply a probing strategy built upon pretrained SciNO during the causal ordering, by freezing the Fourier layers and post-optimize $\text{MLP}_{\text{final}}$ to match the Stein gradient estimator \cite{li2017gradient}.
 This probing strategy proves useful when applying SciNO to CaPS, which allows fast and memory-efficient adaptation to the Hessian of marginalized density by avoiding the computation of kernel matrix inverse with whole dataset for each iteration, and does not require retraining of the entire network (Figure \ref{fig:memory-comparison}).
 While CaPS requires $O(N^3)$ computational complexity depending on the number of samples $N$, the probing requires $O(T B^2 N)$ with training epochs $T$ ($\ll N$) and mini-batches of size $B$ ($\ll N$).
+We also provide the runtime comparison in Figure \ref{fig:runtime-comparison} for empirical reference.